pg-support/supt-km/docs/5. Systems & Resources/Systems/Logistics Related/Replacement, Resend (JIRA).md

   For both Summary & Order# on the request.

 - If it’s the second replacement request, please add “-2” after the order number. e.g. PG-54088 -> PG-54088-2.

+  It should not be a "-3" for resend cases.
+If the second attempt failed, kindly ask the customer to purchase the item from other channels.

 -   TRK# should be available in SKULabs within 48 hrs since “Last Update Time”.
 If not, escalation is needed.